 Want to create your own sourdough starter?

-Here are the instructions (click on the links for photos):
+Here are the instructions (click on the links for more details and photos of each step):

 Day One: In a small bowl, mix one cup of whole wheat or whole rye flour with 3/4 cup (6 oz) canned pineapple juice (at room temperature) until all of the flour is hydrated.
 Scrape mixture into a quart-size wide mouth glass container, such as a jar or glass measuring cup.
 Mark the level of the starter with a piece of tape or rubber band.
 Cover the container with a paper towel, cheesecloth, or coffee filter and secure with a rubber band.
 Leave at room temperature for 24 hours.